Hanzala13/OSINT-Website/README.md

 - Intitle/inurl – looks for sensitive information in a document title or URL.
 For example, any URL containing the term “admin” could be useful to an attacker.
 - Quotes – the quote operator enables searching for a specific string.
 Attackers can search for a variety of strings that indicate common server issues or other vulnerabilities.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Contact
+For any inquiries, please contact:

+Name: Hanzala13
+Email: hanzalaansari674@gmail.com